 The program components focus on the overall presentation of the performance.
 The program components consist of five criteria that are judged: skating skills, transitions, performance/execution, choreography, and interpretation.
 Each component gets a score between 0 and 10, staying in .25 increments.
 The highest and lowest scores of each component are taken out to reduce great fluctuations in the score, and the rest of the program components from the judges are averaged.
 To evenly balance the technical element score with the program components, the program components are multiplied by a specific set factor to ensure equality between the two.

 Skating Skills: Skating skills focus on the skating quality and skater’s flow and control.
 This includes the skater’s turns, steps, and speed on the ice.

 Transitions: Transitions/linking footwork & movement is about how smooth and fluid the skater connects each technical element with one another.

 Performance/Execution: The performance/execution is determined by how well the skater can physically, emotionally, and intellectually translate music and choreography to the judges and audience.

 Choreography: The choreography/composition is about having the figure skater adhere to the original, intended moves of the whole performance listed in the figure skater’s program or if the figure skater makes up elements on the ice.

 Interpretation: Interpretation is scored based on how the music of the performance coincides with the skater’s movement on the ice.

 What is a good score in figure skating?

-Scores in figure skating can go all across the board, however, there is a general range that men's figure skaters and women's figure skaters aim to reach.
-For the men's figure skaters, earning a total competition score around 300 points will put the skater in a good position to earn a medal.
-For the women's figure skaters, earning around 230 points as the total competition score is a great number that should land the skater on the podium as well.
+Scores in figure skating can go all across the board; however, there is a general range that men’s and women’s figure skaters aim to reach.
+For the men’s figure skaters, earning a total competition score of around 300 points will put the skater in a good position to earn a medal.
+For the women’s figure skaters, earning around 230 points as the total competition score is a great number that should land the skater on the podium as well.

 What is the highest score judges can give in figure skating?